ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 |
 | ### verifyCellContentAttributesContains
 |
-| Userful when there is an array of data within a cell, each of which is witing an attribute (for example an image).
+| Useful when there is an array of data within a cell, each of which is writing an attribute (for example an image).
 |
 | ```js
 | ag_grid_utils.verifyCellContentAttributesContains(1, "3", "src", ['android', 'mac', 'css'], "img");